Switching protocols mid-connection

 Upgrade survives mainly for WebSocket and Alt-Svc for steering to QUIC.

-Connection: Upgrademust accompanyUpgrade, or proxies will forward it incorrectly.- An empty host in
+Connection: Upgrademust accompanyUpgrade, or proxies will strip it and the switch will fail.- An empty host in